Evotix Named A Leader In 2025 Green Quadrant Report For EHS Software

-Evotix Named A Leader in 2025 Green Quadrant Report for EHS Softwar

-Evotix's enterprise EHS solution was named a Leader, and its mid-market offering was named a Specialist, in the“Green Quadrant: EHS Software 2025” report by the independent research and advisory firm, Verdantix.

-Independent research firm ranks Evotix high for AI integration, capabilities, configurability and mobile features in 2025 Green Quadrant Report for EHS Software
+(MENAFN- GlobeNewsWire - Nasdaq) Independent research firm ranks Evotix high for AI integration, capabilities, configurability and mobile features

-Being recognized as a Leader in the 2025 Green Quadrant Report for EHS Software reflects our commitment to delivering innovative, user-focused EHS&S solutions tailored to organizations of all sizes.”

-CHICAGO, IL, UNITED STATES, January 9, 2025 /EINPresswire / -- Evotix , the world-leading environment, health, safety and sustainability (EHS&S) software company for enterprise and mid-markets, today announced its enterprise EHS solution was named a Leader, and its mid-market offering was named a Specialist, in the“Green Quadrant: EHS Software 2025” report by the independent research and advisory firm, Verdantix.
+CHICAGO, Jan.
+09, 2025 (GLOBE NEWSWIRE) -- Evotix , the world-leading environment, health, safety and sustainability (EHS&S) software company for enterprise and mid-markets, today announced its enterprise EHS solution was named a Leader, and its mid-market offering was named a Specialist, in the“Green Quadrant: EHS Software 2025” report by the independent research and advisory firm, Verdantix.

 The Green Quadrant is a comprehensive, independent evaluation conducted by Verdantix.
 Their rigorous analysis included live product demonstrations, vendor interviews and customer feedback to assess 21 leading solutions across technical, functional and market momentum criteria.